Wie West, Feng back on leaderboard at ANA Inspiration

 “Came into the day like, `OK, no stress today, easy golf,’” Wie West said.
 “And the first couple holes were not easy golf.
 I’m just happy to see my name on the first page of the leaderboard.
 That’s really special to me.
 Been a long time since I’ve seen that.”

-Feng birdied three of her last five holes for a bogey-free 67.
-The Chinese star hadn’t played a competitive round since November 2019 because of the coronavirus pandemic and a recent visa delay.
+Feng birdied three of her last five holes for a bogey-free 67 in the morning The Chinese star hadn’t played a competitive round since November 2019 because of the coronavirus pandemic and a recent visa delay.

 “I was kind of nervous last night,” the 10-time LPGA Tour winner said.
 “But I said to myself, `Hey, it’s OK.
 Think about you’re just an old rookie.
 Everything is new for you here and just have no expectation.
 Try your hardest, 100% on every shot and enjoy the process.′ That was what I did, actually.”